eoinkelly/notes/rails/custom-id-column.md

 # How to use a custom primary key with Rails

-* In this case we are using the `channels.name` column as the primary key

 Consider an example where we have Channels and Products

 * A Channel